-- CE ratios increase as the transactions deleverage, able to fully compensate the credit losses and cash flow stresses commensurate with higher rating scenarios. - For the senior notes in TDA 26 (Series 1 and Series 2) and TDA 29, improved liquidity protection against a servicer disruption event.
-This because the ratings are capped at 'A+sf' because of unmitigated payment interruption risk. - For TDA 26 Series 1's class C notes, an upgrade of Societé Generale's Long Term Deposit Rating could increase the maximum achievable rating, since the notes' rating is capped at the counterparty rating. - For TDA 30's class A notes' rating, an enhanced counterparty arrangement with respect to the hedging agreement in line with Fitch's Structured Finance and Covered Bonds Counterparty Rating Criteria.
+- CE ratios increase as the transactions deleverage, able to fully compensate the credit losses and cash flow stresses commensurate with higher rating scenarios.
+The ratings could be upgraded by three notches if the likelihood of a downside scenario trajectory reduces. - For the senior notes in TDA 26-2 and TDA 29, improved liquidity protection against a servicer disruption event.
+This because the ratings are capped at 'A+sf' because of unmitigated payment interruption risk. - For TDA 30's class A notes' rating, an enhanced counterparty arrangement with respect to the hedging agreement in line with Fitch's Structured Finance and Covered Bonds Counterparty Rating Criteria.